Solar Design 101: How to Choose the Right Panel Layout for Maximum Efficiency

 3. Solar Irradiance and Shading: Reading the Sunlight Map

-Every inch of sunlight matters when trying to convert sunlight into electricity.
+Every inch of sunlight counts when converting sunlight into electricity.
 Not all sunlight is created equal.

 The amount of solar energy your site receives, known as solar irradiance, can vary depending on your location, season, and time of day.